Bermuda

-Bermuda (Note: /bərˈmjuːdə/) (Note: Historically known as the Bermudas or Somers Isles) is a British Overseas Territory in the North Atlantic Ocean.
-The closest land outside the territory is in the U.S. state of North Carolina, about 1035 km to the west-northwest.
+Bermuda (Note: /bərˈmjuːdə/) (Note: Historically known as the Bermudas or Somers Isles; the latter name is still bore by the official title of the Governor of Bermuda as "Governor and Commander-in-Chief of the Somers Isles (alias the Islands of Bermuda)".) is a British Overseas Territory in the North Atlantic Ocean.
+The closest land outside the territory is in the US state of North Carolina, about 1035 km to the west-northwest.

 Bermuda is an archipelago consisting of 181 islands, although the most significant islands are connected by bridges and appear to form one landmass.
 It has a land area of 54 km2.
 Bermuda has a tropical climate, with warm winters and hot summers.
 Its climate also exhibits oceanic features similar to other coastal areas in the Northern Hemisphere with warm, moist air from the ocean ensuring relatively high humidity and stabilising temperatures.
 Bermuda is prone to severe weather from recurving tropical cyclones; however, it receives some protection from a coral reef and its position north of the Main Development Region, which limits the direction and severity of approaching storms.

-Bermuda is a self-governing parliamentary democracy with a bicameral parliament located in the capital Hamilton.
-The House of Assembly dates from 1620, making it one of the world's oldest legislatures.
+Divided into nine parishes, Bermuda is a self-governing parliamentary democracy with a bicameral parliament located in the capital Hamilton.
+The House of Assembly, which is the lower house of the Parliament, dates from 1620, making it one of the world's oldest legislatures.
 The premier is the head of government and is formally appointed by the governor, who is nominated by the British government as the representative of the King.
 The United Kingdom is responsible for foreign affairs and defence.
 An independence referendum was held in 1995 with a large majority voting against independence.
-The territory is divided into nine parishes.

 As of 2019, Bermuda had a population of around 64,000 people, making it the second-most populous of the British Overseas Territories.
 Black Bermudians, a diverse population primarily of any mixture of African, European, and Native American ancestry, make up around 50% of the population, while White Bermudians, primarily of British, Irish and Portuguese descent, make up 30% of the population.
 There are smaller groups from other races or identifying as mixed race and about 30% of the population is not Bermudian by birth.
-The last remaining territory in the former British North America (following the 1867 Confederation of Canada and the Colony of Newfoundland becoming the Dominion of Newfoundland in 1907), Bermuda has a distinct dialect of English and has historically had strong ties with other English-speaking countries in the Americas, including the United States, Canada, and the Commonwealth Caribbean.
+The last remaining territory in the former British North America (following the 1867 Confederation of Canada and the Colony of Newfoundland becoming the Dominion of Newfoundland in 1907), Bermuda has a distinct dialect of English and historically had strong ties with other English-speaking countries in the Americas, including the United States, Canada, and the Commonwealth Caribbean.
 It is an associate member of the Caribbean Community.